 Bottom View of Cabinet (to show original color)

-The calculator's cabinet is made from a quality moulded plastic (likely ABS) in a light gray/beige color.
-The surface is a wrinkle texture, moulded into the cabinet, except the area around the kayboard.
+The calculator's cabinet is made from a quality molded plastic (likely ABS) in a light gray/beige color.
+The surface is a wrinkle texture, molded into the cabinet, except the area around the kayboard.
 A red filter surrounded by a black bezel is glued into place, positioned in the cabinet in front of the LED displays to make the circuit board and components less visible to the user, while allowing the LEDs to shine brightly through.

 Power Switch with MITS Nomenclature